Council on Access AND Fairness (COAF)

 - Meetings per year: 4, plus monthly committee conference calls and other calls as needed

-Download the application forms in word or PDF on the bar's website.
+Download the application forms in PDF on the bar's website.
 Send completed applications to:

 San Francisco, CA 94105